hideto0118/portfolio-first/README.md

 ## Development
 ### JavaScript
-I didn't use jQuery because it impacts page loading time also it performs poor for animations.
+I didn't use jQuery because extra JavaScript file request impacts page loading time also it performs poor for animations.
 GSAP is literally up to 20x faster than jQuery.
 It's even faster than CSS3 animations and transitions in many cases.

 ### Wordpress
-Developing this website as original theme with start from scratch.
+Developing this website as an original theme with starting from scratch.
+I used Custom Fields for the work detail pages and it makes easy to add and edit the page form the admin page.

 ### CSS Architecture
 * BEM (http://getbem.com/naming)
 * SMACSS (https://smacss.com)

-## Performance
+## Performance Optimaization
 * Images - Compressed and responsive image size with srcset.
 * CSS - Combined to one file and minified.
 * Fonts - Used several formats(WOFF2, WOFF and OTF) and optimized to modern browsers.
-* SVG Sprite - Loaded SVG Icons only once.
+* SVG Sprite - Loading multiple SVG Icons with only onne request.
-* Server Location - Choosed one located on LA which is phisically target users living in Vancuver.
+* Server Location - Located in LA which is phisically close to my target users living in Vancuver, BC Canada.

 ## The More to Do
-* Optimize above the fold rendering time with inline CSS and Javascript.
+* Optimize above-the-fold rendering time with inline CSS and Javascript.
 * Disable jQuery on Wordpess.
 * Gzip
 * Use loading icon.